-- 1. Apply your regular brakes, but don't shift into PARK (P) yet. - 2.
+- 1. Apply your regular brakes, but don't shift into PARK (P) yet.
+Then turn your wheels into the curb if facing downhill or into traffic if facing uphill. - 2.
 Have someone place chocks under the trailer wheels. - 3.
 When the wheel chocks are in place, release the regular brakes until the chocks absorb the load. - 4.
 Reapply the regular brakes.
-Then apply your parking brake, and shift to PARK (P). - 5.
+Then apply your parking brake and then shift to PARK (P). - 5.
 Release the regular brakes.